abdursujon/analytics-engine-ui/README.md

 # Analytics Engine UI
- The web UI for the [Analytics Engine](https://github.com/abdursujon/analytics-engine) — a Spring Boot service that profiles CSV data.
+The web UI for the [Analytics Engine](https://abdursujon.github.io/analytics-engine-ui/) Spring Boot service that profiles CSV data.
 Upload a CSV, see the column-level statistics it computes, download the result as JSON.

 ## Live demo